kevinhu/hotpot/README.md

 # [huoguo](https://huoguo.kevinhu.io)

-A static Chinese-English dictionary entirely hosted on GitHub Pages.
+A static Chinese-English dictionary entirely hosted on GitHub Pages and Netlify.
 See it live at [https://huoguo.kevinhu.io](https://huoguo.kevinhu.io/).

 ## Overview